 Rationale

 In the event of a sudden or unexpected bereavement school staff may feel considerable anxiety about knowing how to best respond.
 This is understandable in a culture where death is seldom openly discussed.
 Every year 20,000 children under the age of 16 years will be bereaved of a parent and many more will experience the death of someone else special in their life.
 In addition to these individual pupils, schools may also experience the death of a child at the school or a staff member.
 It is almost inevitable therefore, that at some time all schools will have to deal with a death that affects the school community.
 As children spend a significant amount of their time at school, teachers and staff members will be the primary source of care and support.
 Bereaved children may see school as a safe haven away from the turmoil of emotions at home and may look to trusted staff members for help.
-A recent report, Consequences of childhood bereavement in the context of the British school system, stated that “Staff in schools are ideally suited to offer support at a time where bereaved families might not be able to, because family members are themselves in the throes of grief.
+Consequences of childhood bereavement in the context of the British school system (2019) stated that “Staff in schools are ideally suited to offer support at a time where bereaved families might not be able to, because family members are themselves in the throes of grief.
 Not only can such support help the child deal with grief, studies indicate that it can also help limit the social and educational issues that can arise as a consequence of the loss.”

 Death is something that most people choose not to think about so when faced with it we often find ourselves ill prepared.
 The purpose of the Bereavement Policy is to help everyone involved at a time when there may be shock, upset and confusion, ensuring that there is as little disruption as possible, effective communication takes place and each member of the school community is supported to help them through a very difficult time.